What they do

 To become a maintenance planner, you usually need to complete a qualification in mechanical engineering, engineering or a related area.

-The Certificate IV in Engineering, Certificate IV in Engineering (Maintenance), the Diploma of Engineering – Technical and the Diploma of Engineering – Technical (Mechanical) are offered at TAFE Colleges and other registered training organisations throughout Western Australia Browse courses through Jobs and Skills WA and My Skills to find a registered provider near you.
+The Certificate IV in Engineering, the Diploma of Engineering – Technical and the Advanced Diploma of Engineering are offered at TAFE colleges and other registered training organisations throughout Western Australia.
+To find a training provider near you, browse the Jobs and Skills WA website or visit the My Skills website.

-You can complete an apprenticeship in engineering tradesperson mechanical.
-The engineering tradesperson mechanical (plant mechanic) apprenticeship usually take 42 to 48 months to complete, and is available as school-based apprenticeship.
+You can also complete an apprenticeship in engineering tradesperson mechanical (plant mechanic).
+The apprenticeship usually take 42 to 48 months to complete and is available as a school-based apprenticeship.

 Apprenticeships and traineeships